-The cost of a hand-built website can be prohibitive for a small business.
+The cost of a ‘hand-built’ website can be prohibitive for a small business.

 WordPress is the bare bones of the system, it allows us to add pages, content, images, products etc.

-1. We install WordPress on the server.
+1. I will install WordPress on the server.

-2. To enhance the functionality of WordPress we add and install various plugins on top of the base.
+2. To enhance the functionality of WordPress I add and install various plugins on top of the base.
 A plugin can be something as simple as a contact form or as complex as an online reservation and booking system.

 There are thousands of free WordPress themes, one of these may be perfect for you.

-WordPress Premium Themes from Theme Forest
+WordPress Premium Themes (from Theme Forest)

 It’s easier to edit a page than build it from scratch.
-Most clients let us build the whole site professionally to completion, then we make the site live.
-The client can then choose to edit the completed site themselves or ask us to do it for them.
+Most clients let me build the whole site professionally to completion, then we make the site live.
+The client can then choose to edit the completed site themselves or ask me to do it for them.
 All possibilities are available.

 If you would like to know exactly what we did for each site, please contact me.